thomased/thomased.github.io/values.md

 Science is a public good and we strive to ensure that the fruits of our work are freely available.
 The specifics will vary case-by-case, and we respect any constraints that others work under, but we seek to make all raw data, code, and publications publicly accessible in a convenient format.

-## Code of conduct
+## Conduct

 Everyone deserves to enjoy their time unhindered by unnecessary challenges.
 No-one should be subject to any form of harassment or discrimination including, but not limited to, offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, deliberate intimidation, stalking, harassing photography or recording, sustained disruption of discussions, inappropriate physical contact, or unwelcome attention.
-If you or someone you know does encounter such problems, however, you are strongly encouraged to contact any one of, as necessary: me (via phone or email), your co-supervisor, emergency services (000, or 9351 3333 for 24-hour campus security), [SOLES education](mailto:soles.education@sydney.edu.au), [university complaints services](https://sydney.edu.au/students/complaints.html) (including their anonymous helpline), or [university mental and physical health services](https://sydney.edu.au/campus-life/health-wellbeing-success/health-services.html).
+If you or someone you know does encounter such problems, however, you are strongly encouraged to contact any one of, as appropriate: me, your co-supervisor(s), emergency services (000, or 9351 3333 for 24-hour campus security), [SOLES education](mailto:soles.education@sydney.edu.au), [university complaints services](https://sydney.edu.au/students/complaints.html) (including their anonymous helpline), or [university mental and physical health services](https://sydney.edu.au/campus-life/health-wellbeing-success/health-services.html).

-## Working hours and health
+## Work and health

 We are all self-motivated, so lab members set their own working hours.
 I only ask that everyone be available for lab meetings, seminars, and other school/university/community-related events whenever possible.
 Everyone is free to send emails or messages at any time with no expectation to receive a reply outside of others' normal working hours.